dbx manual

 And so on.
 You can have any number of groups, and any number of boxes within each group (except none).
 The content area is optional, and may not be required for many uses.

-There are no restrictions on what core elements you can use here, except: all core elements must be block-level (or have block display); the script will enforce this.
+There are no restrictions on what core elements you can use here, except: all core elements must be block-level (or have block display).
+The script will enforce this by applying the correct style properties as each group is initialised, so you don't need to worry about it, merely be aware of it.

 Writing the CSS framework